e11938258/InDMP/README.md

 ## Test cases

 To verify the functionality of InDMP, a set of functional and non-functional test cases were created to model common situations in DMP development during the research.
-If you have Postman installed, import the test cases into your environment via the File menu.
-You will need to obtain a token from the authorization server before running the test cases which is obtained at the collection level, where the necessary information is preloaded.
+If you have Postman installed, import the test cases from the repository into your environment via the File menu.
+You will need to obtain a token from the authorization server before running the test cases.
+It can be get at the collection level, where the necessary information is preloaded.
 There are also general variables that can be changed at will as needed.
+In test case 6, one request has a different authorization due to the modification scope test.

-You will then need to send two requests in the Init folder that register services to the InDMP application, however, you need to change the values of accessRights, to the correct client id from the application Keycloak, and endpointURL which should point to the endpoint where InDMP will send the new maDMP.
-For testing purposes, this can be done using [Webhook.site](https://webhook.site/) , which will generate an API endpoint to receive requests.
+Each new run of the application you must send two requests in the Init folder that register services to the InDMP application.
+However, you need firstly to change the values of accessRights, to the correct client id from the application Keycloak, and endpointURL which should point to the endpoint where InDMP will send the new maDMP information.
+For testing purposes, this can be done using the [Webhook.site](https://webhook.site/) application, which will generate an API endpoint to receive requests.
 You can just create one for both services.

 #### Modification scope of services

-In order to understand all the tests, it is necessary to mention the modification scope of each service, you can see them in the following table:
+In order to understand all the tests, it is necessary to mention the modification scope of each testing service, you can see them in the following table:

 | maDMP class | DMP app | Repository app |
 | - | - | - |